 Locate light fixtures in stairwells that is conducive to the paths of travel and do not impede paths of travel.
+All stairwell lighting must require no more than a 10-foot ladder for repair.

 Incandescent lighting shall not be used except for special utility lighting, as approved by the Owner.